-To accomplish this mission, we use nonhuman primate (NHP) models — a crucial element in our research methodology that allows us to uncover the root causes of various disease and disorders, unlock the secrets of the brain, and unleash new methods of diagnostics and treatment at an unprecedented pace.
+To accomplish this mission, we use nonhuman primate (NHP) models — a crucial element in our research methodology that allows us to uncover the root causes of various diseases and disorders, unlock the secrets of the brain, and unleash new methods of diagnostics and treatment at an unprecedented pace.

-- Conduct state-of-the-art research to uncover new cures, vaccines and therapies.
+• Conduct state-of-the-art research to uncover new cures, vaccines, and therapies.
 Because of the genetic similarity between NHPs and humans, we have the unique ability to create and test disease models that lead us to new discoveries in human health.
 Through the support of the National Institutes of Health (NIH), we have been able to use NHPs to develop ground-breaking treatments for diseases and conditions such as AIDS, depression, obesity, premature delivery, and cancer.

 • Enhance interdisciplinary biomedical research by engaging a broad scientific community.
 To complement established research divisions in the areas of Neuroscience, Diabetes, Obesity, and Metabolism, Reproductive and Developmental Sciences, and Pathobiology and Immunology, we have established Interdisciplinary Research Programs to enrich our current and future understanding in Biology of Aging, Early Childhood Health and Development, and Primate Genetics research.
 Our Collaborative Research Unit helps track and coordinate research projects to ensure we investigate the most relevant and cutting-edge technologies and research methods.